angulardart/site-angulardart/src/angular/guide/template-syntax.md

   <div [class.special]="isSpecial">The class binding is special</div>
 ```

-To add or remove *many* CSS classes at the same time, the `NgClass` directive may be the better choice.
+To add or remove *many* CSS classes at the same time, the `NgClass` directive might be the better choice.

 Try binding `ngClass` to a key:value control [Map][].
 Each key of the object is a CSS class name; its value is `true` if the class should be added,